ahmed2299/fund-transfer/README.md

 ## Features

-- Import accounts from CSV or XLSX files.
+- Import accounts from CSV or XLSX files, use "accounts.csv" file for usage to import for testing.
 - List all accounts.
 - Get account information.
 - Transfer funds between two accounts.